uptoratlen/raspi_LiveBackup/README.md

 I use a raspi which runs NodeRed, Domotiz, mosquitto, a co2 sensor and a DHT22 sensor.
 So by time the raspi get more important than it make sense without a backup.
 Since beginning of 2020 I created a backup script running a daily backup of nodred and domotiz (scripts and DB), but there is the main gap of not having a backup for the complete raspi.
 At least I tend to make over time some changes that got lost as undocumented.
 And by re-creating the same system that runs over 3 years some steps may got lost.
 And as you see it is more or less very vital that the system got downtime as small as possible.
 Preferable 0.
 And there was a new update of Domotiz available, but I wanted to test the update first on a testsystem not the production system.
-A copy o fthe current system would be nice to have....
+A copy o the current system would be nice to have....

-The first step was to get a IMG file and reply it to a same sdcard.
-It did not work, as I ran into the issue of ("Two SD cards of different vendors are not the same size in 'geometry - aka image to o large").
-The asnwer for that is pretty simple : [piShrink](https://github.com/Drewsif/PiShrink).
+The first step was to get a IMG file and re-apply it to a same sdcard.
+(Win32DiskImager) It did not work, as I ran into the issue of ("Two SD cards of different vendors are not the same size in 'geometry - aka image to o large").
+The answer for that is pretty simple : [PiShrink](https://github.com/Drewsif/PiShrink).
 This script is the answer to (as I discovered 90% of restore issues of a SD Card).

-After "solving" aka use of [piShrink](https://github. com/Drewsif/PiShrink) the next issue of backup without shutdown was the target.
+After "solving" aka use of [PiShrink](https://github.%20com/Drewsif/PiShrink) the next issue of backup without shutdown was the target.
 And it turned out to be pretty easy.
 DD was abel to backup also a live system, some argue it doe snot make sense or it doe snot work, but at least in my env it worked very well.
 At least I was abel to restore the backup to a different sd card, without a issue.

 But the backup took ages (aka hours), my used SDCard uses ~ 3,5GB of the 32 GB.
 So I searched a bit and found a remark that gzip is faster on STDIN and OUT.
 After using gzip it was acceptable.
 With all these parts I put all together and this is the script attached.